 - The Weston Villages Key Diagram Inset 2 sets out the approach to development.
-This will be refined as part of the masterplan framework through the Supplementary Planning Document.
-This, and the Development Contributions SPD, will guide development, set out the exact requirements for social infrastructure and put forward mechanisms for the contributions to strategic infrastructure.
+This will be refined as part of the Masterplan Framework through the Supplementary Planning Document.
+This will guide development, set out the exact requirements for social infrastructure and put forward mechanisms for the contributions to strategic infrastructure.
 It is then envisaged that more detailed sub-area masterplans will be created for each village by promoting land interests in collaboration with North Somerset Council, local communities and other relevant interests.
-It is envisaged that these will then become binding through Section 106 agreements and guide the ongoing development of the Weston Villages. - The Weston Villages is a strategic requirement and North Somerset Council is actively working with key partners and landowners to ensure its delivery.
+It is envisaged that these will then become binding through Section 106 agreements and guide the ongoing development of the Weston Villages. - 4.74 The Weston Villages is a strategic requirement and North Somerset Council is actively working with key partners and landowners to ensure its delivery.
 This includes key landowners and other partners such as the Environment Agency, Highways Agency, Primary Care Trust, Weston College, Homes and Communities Agency, as well as other local stakeholders. - 4.75 Land adjacent to the Weston Villages may also be required for strategic infrastructure.
 In particular land south of Weston Airfield and land east of the M5 may be required for flood mitigation measures as part of a recommended strategic flood solution.
 Additionally land east of the M5 may be required for the junction 21 bypass and part of the Avoncrest site north-west of the Weston Airfield will be needed for the Airfield Bridge Link Road which will connect the new development area to the town centre.

-4.76 The principal objective of the monitoring strategy is to ensure that the employment-led strategy is effective, and that a range of job opportunities are delivered and that self-containment is enhanced.
+The principal objective of the monitoring strategy is to ensure that the employment-led strategy is effective, and that a range of job opportunities are delivered and that self-containment is enhanced.
 If not, then the strategy may need to be adjusted in the future.
+The Core Strategy will be reviewed in 2016 and 2021 and if job creation is faster or slower than anticipated across the town as a whole then this may lead to possible adjustments to the employment-led policy approach at Weston Villages.
 Monitoring will also need to ensure that the identified infrastructure, particularly for transport and flood mitigation, is sufficiently funded and delivered in step with development.